 Panther Awareness Program Through the Use of Photography

-As the panthers numbers rebound and as more people continue to move to Florida, the panther/human interactions continue to rise.
+As the panther numbers rebound and as more people continue to move to Florida, the panther/human interactions continue to rise.
 The area around Golden Gate Estates in southwest Florida is the area that has the highest interaction of the whole state.
-That is why, in collaboration with Florida Fish and Wildlife Conservation Commission (FWC), we have created the Panther Awareness Program Through the Use of Photography which is being implemented in the Golden Gate Estates area.
+That is why we have created the Panther Awareness Program Through the Use of Photography.

-The program focuses on working with students that live in that area as well as adults that want to participate in the program.
-It is a multi-phased program that includes the deployment of remote trail cameras in the participants’ backyards followed by the deployment of the full dslr/flash set up to capture color images.
-The images will be used by FWC to monitor and update panther information.
-The program also incorporates a Citizen Scientist component which allows the participants to upload the images they capture into global portals allowing them to make a true global impact.
+The program focuses on working with citizens that want to participate in the program.
+It is a multi-phased program that includes the deployment of remote trail cameras in the participants’ backyards followed by the deployment of the full dSLR/flash set up to capture color images.
+The images will be shared with managers and researchers to monitor and update panther information.
+The program will incorporate a Citizen Scientist component which allows the participants to upload the images they capture into global portals allowing them to make a true global impact.

 We hope to be able to expand the program to other parts of Florida in the near future.

 Please help us grow and maintain this program by making a donation here.
 Thank you!

 For more information on Florida panthers, please visit the Florida Fish and Wildlife Conservation Commission’s panther web site.